iamlittle/iamlittle-inception/README.md

  1. cd into the fibDemo directory.
  1. Type `vagrant up`.
 This will download and provision an Ubuntu based virtual machine.
 It may take a while the first time through.
  1. Type `vagrant ssh`.
 This will give you a console for your newly minted vm.
- 1. Type `/vagrant/build.sh`.
+ 1. Type `fig up`.
 This will download a base Docker image and construct two new images from it.
 It may take a while the first time through.
- 1. Type `/vagrant/start.sh`.
-This will start the two Docker containers.
-The system should be ready two go.
  1. Open a browser and visit localhost.

 ### Shutting down

- 1. Type `/vagrant/stop.sh` This will shutdown the Docker system.
+ 1. Type `Ctrl - C` This will shutdown the Docker system.
  1. Type `exit` This will exit from the Vagrant ssh session.
  1. Type `vagrant halt` to shutdown the Vagrant machine. --or-- Type `vagrant destroy` to remove the vagrant instance from your machine.